tobylc/Deeper/replit.md

 ## Changelog
 ```
 Changelog:
 - July 25, 2025.
+Critical production domain branding fix:
+  * Fixed all remaining hardcoded development URLs (deepersocial.replit.app) to use production domain (joindeeper.com)
+  * Updated ProductionEmailService.sendTurnNotification to use production URL for "Continue Conversation" links
+  * Updated InternalEmailService.sendTurnNotification to use production URL for consistent email branding
+  * Fixed ProductionSMSService.sendConnectionInvitation to use production URL for invitation acceptance links
+  * Fixed ProductionSMSService.sendConnectionAccepted to use production URL for dashboard navigation
+  * Fixed ProductionSMSService.sendTurnNotification to use production URL for conversation continuation
+  * All email and SMS notifications now properly display "joindeeper.com" branding for professional user experience
+  * Comprehensive audit completed - eliminated all development URL references from production notification services
+- July 25, 2025.
 Critical invitee account creation fix:
   * Fixed critical bug where invitees were incorrectly being given "unlimited" accounts instead of proper "Free Forever Only Invitee" accounts
   * Modified createUser method in server/storage.ts to respect passed-in invitee settings (subscriptionTier: 'free', subscriptionStatus: 'forever', maxConnections: 0)